cabforum/servercert/docs/BR.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

 Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+To qualify as a Short-lived Subscriber Certificate, Subscriber Certificates issued after 15 January 2024, but prior to 15 January 2026, MUST NOT have a Valdity Period greater than 10 days.
+Short-lived Subscriber Certificates issued on or after 15 January 2026 MUST NOT have a Validity Period greater than 7 days.

 Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
 Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.